-One of the biggest challenges of funding for care is uncertainty around how long someone will live for when they go into a care home.
-We also acknowledge that care home fees can be very costly.
+One of the biggest challenges of funding for care is uncertainty around how long someone will live for and whether they go into a care home or require care in their own home.
+We also acknowledge that care fees can be very costly.
 So what does this mean in terms of risk?

 If you underestimate how long someone will live, they could run out of money and be left without the care they want and need.

-It’s impossible to know how long someone may live in a care home.
-But we do have statistics on life expectancy and average stays in a care home, which should be considered when putting a financial plan in place.
+It’s impossible to know how long someone may live in a care home but there are statistics on life expectancy and average stays in a care home, which should be considered when putting a financial plan in place.

 - Anyone looking for peace of mind that some of their care costs will be paid for the rest of their life.

 - Someone looking to mitigate the risk of running out of money.

 - Someone looking to protect any further assets they may have.